Design a living room in industrial style with AI

 • Forgetting softness — without rugs and textiles the room feels cold, not intentional.

-Lighting is what separates a real industrial living room from a furniture-store imitation.
+Lighting affects how a industrial direction reads in the living room.
 Edison-bulb pendants, metal-cage sconces, matte-black tracks, and swing-arm task lamps.
 Filament bulbs are part of the aesthetic.

 Industrial vs. Modern